Masterjoona/slideshow-embed/README.md

 > [!IMPORTANT]
-> This program will check if `/usr/bin/ffmpeg` or `/usr/local/bin/ffmpeg` exists, if it does, it will enable the sound route.
+> This program will check if `/usr/bin/ffmpeg` exists, if it does, it will enable the sound route.
 You can override this behaviour by using `FFMPEG` environment var.
-(You can also set this to true, if ffmpeg is not in those paths)
-> Since my vps is an arm machine I use an arm build of ffmpeg, you will have to change the files in `Dockerfile` to something from [here](https://johnvansickle.com/ffmpeg/)
+> Since my vps is an arm machine I use an arm build of ffmpeg, you will have to change the file urls in the [`Dockerfile`](https://github.com/Masterjoona/slideshow-embed/blob/main/Dockerfile) to something from [here](https://johnvansickle.com/ffmpeg/)

 ### Dockerfile